rudderlabs/analytics-ruby/README.md

 ## Test queue

-You can use the `stub` option to `Rudder::Analytics.new` to cause all requests to be stubbed, making it easier to test with this library.
+Enable the `stub` option while initializing the SDK to stub all the requests, making it easier for you to test with this library.

 ## License